US Senate career of Strom Thurmond: First and second terms (1954–1956, 1956–1961)

 Thurmond co-wrote the first version of the Southern Manifesto, stating disagreement with the 1954 U.S. Supreme Court ruling in Brown v.
 Board of Education, that desegregated public schools.
 He was part of the group of Southern senators who shared a commonality of being dispirited with Brown v.
 Board of Education.
 In early 1956, he resigned from the Senate, keeping the promise he made two years earlier.
 He won the primary as well as the general election unopposed.
-Thereafter, he returned to the Senate in November, 1956.
-In 1957, the Eisenhower administration introduced an amended version the Civil Rights Bill, imposing expansion of federal supervision of integration in Southern states.
-In an unsuccessful attempt to prevent the bill's passage, Thurmond filibustered the bill, speaking for a total of 24 hours and 18 minutes, the longest filibuster ever conducted by a single senator.
+Thereafter, he returned to the Senate in November 1956.
+In 1957, the Eisenhower administration introduced an amended version of the Civil Rights Bill, imposing expansion of federal supervision of integration in Southern states.
+In an unsuccessful attempt to prevent the bill's passage, Thurmond filibustered the bill, speaking for a total of 24 hours and 18 minutes, the longest filibuster ever conducted by a single senator at the time.
 Other Southern senators, who had agreed as part of a compromise not to filibuster this bill, were upset with Thurmond because they thought his defiance made them look incompetent to their constituents.
 Despite his efforts, the Congress passed the Civil Rights Act of 1957 on August 29.
 In January 1959, the Senate held a debate over changing the rules to curb filibusters, Thurmond expressed the view that the Senate return to the rule prior to 1917, when there were no regulations on the time for debate.